macalinao/ideas/README.md

 * Similar music finder based on chord progression, amount of bass, etc. Each song will have some kind of fingerprint that can be compared with other songs.
 * Similar music finder based on what others listened to -- requires a data source
 * Dash clone that uses Dox
+* hacker.json - A subset of JSON resume built for creating a hacker directory.
+Checks GitHub, a personal website, and a directory for presence of this hacker.json file.

 ### Probably can't do
 * Javascript DAW/Social Network